fixm-ccb/sandbox/docs/topic1/refering_to_fixm_um.md

 # References to the FIXM User Manual

-The FIXM User Manual provide encoding guidance for the FIXM Core properties.
+The FIXM User Manual provides encoding guidance for the FIXM Core properties.
 Implementers of information services or systems that use FIXM may decide to integrate references to relevant pieces of encoding guidance from this manual into their own service/system documentation, for instance as part of the description of their information service payloads.